 No topiaries with forms that reflect animals or humans, or thematic objects/forms are allowed in the front yard.

 Decorative rock and decomposed granite are acceptable for limited accent use in fully enclosed courtyard areas at the discretion of the DRC.

 3. Planting Requirements- Private Rear / Side Yards

-53

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes